 In November 2015, PCOM began work to create and launch an integrated marketing and communications branding initiative to increase the College's overall awareness and enrollment.
 Produced by the Office

 of Marketing and Communications in conjunction with 160over90 and Seer Interactive,

-the campaign (2016-2017) resulted in a 333 percent increase in search engine marketing campaign conversions; a nearly 40 percent increase in admissions inquiries; some 2.7
+333 percent increase in search engine marketing campaign conversions.

+Nearly 40 percent increase in admissions inquiries.

-million website unique pageviews; and more than 16.4 million social media impressions.
+More than 16.4 million social media impressions.